subquery/documentation/docs/academy/herocourse/module2.md

 }
 ```

+If you have nothing returned, wait a few minutes for your node to index a few blocks.

 What we have done here is queried for the balance of DOT tokens for all addresses (accounts) on the Polkadot mainnet blockchain.
 We have limited this to the first 10 and sorted it by the “richest” account holders first.

 #### Bonus

 As a bonus, try to aggregate the balances across addresses so you can find the total balance of an address.

-##E References
+### References

 - [Account Balances PDF workbook](/assets/pdf/Account_Balances.pdf)
 - [Account Balances Github](https://github.com/subquery/tutorials-account-balances)